-There are two settings relating to this function:
+There are several settings relating to this function:

 - RESET_EXCUSE_REQUIRED: Toggles whether a user must provide a reason for having their quota reset. - RESET_PURCHASE: Changes the language of the quota reset page to imply that a user may purchase additional data blocks.
-Be aware, generally ISPs will disallow selling internet access as part of a residential access plan, and may disallow it as part of a sponsorship agreement (if you have one).
-Use with caution.
+Be aware, generally ISPs will disallow selling Internet access as part of a residential access plan, and may disallow it as part of a sponsorship agreement (if you have one).
+Use with caution. - UserProfile.maximum_quota_resets: Controls the number of times a user with can_reset_quota permission can reset another user's quota.